chaos-mesh/rfcs/text/2021-10-08-monitoring-metrics-about-chaos-mesh.md

 ### Collecting Plan

 Here will introduce the metrics collection ways in complex scenarios.
-Common collection methods such as pull mode,  can be found in `controllers/metrics/metrics.go`.
+Common collection methods such as pull mode can be found in `controllers/metrics/metrics.go`.

 #### gRPC